domino14/macondo/cgp/README.md

 The lm opcode is followed by the move, in the following format:

-`n8 tiles`
+`n8.TILES`

 where n8 is the coordinate - rows are numbered 1 to 15 and columns are lettered from A to O for a 15x15 board.
 Horizontal plays start with the numbered row, vertical plays start with the lettered column.
 For boards that are bigger than 26 columns, use "Excel column notation", i.e. Z, AA, AB, ..., AAA, AAB, ...

-"Through" tiles, i.e., tiles already on the board, must be specified as a `.`.
+"Through" tiles, i.e., tiles already on the board, must be specified as the letter that they are.
+Don't use parentheses.

-If the move is an exchange, represent as `-tiles` if the tiles are known, or replace the tiles with a number of exchanged tiles.
+If the move is an exchange, represent as `ex.TILES` if the tiles are known, or replace the tiles with a number of exchanged tiles.

-If the move is a pass or a failed challenge, represent it as `-`.
+If the move is a pass or a failed challenge, represent it as `pass`.

-If the move is a successful challenge, represent it as `challenge n8 tiles` where tiles are the played tiles.
+If the move is a successful challenge, represent it as `phony.n8.TILES`.
+This represents a move that was challenged off.

-If the move was challenged unsuccessfully, for challenge rules where there is a challenge bonus, represent the play as:

-`n8 tiles +5` for example.

-If it is single challenge, then represent it as:

-`n8 tiles +0`

 Note: The lm opcode can only be specified once.
 If you want to specify multiple last moves, you should use a GCG file.
 This is more meant for immediate state and immediately highlighting the last play.

 ### mcnz (max number of consecutive zeroes)

 Maximum number of consecutive zeroes until the game ends, for the given rule set.
 This should default to 6 if not specified.

+### oru (opponent rack unknown)

+The opponent rack, if provided, should be ignored for purposes of doing Monte Carlo sims, etc.

+e.g.

+`oru;`

 ### ti (timer increment)